Post Summary: photo editing apps for travelers + tips to edit quickly on the go!

 For more photo editing inspiration, follow us at @themandagies to see how we edit, share, and schedule our photographs!

-It’s 2018, and modern technology has made it easy for the average smartphone user to become a travel photographer.
+Modern technology has made it easy for the average smartphone user to become a travel photographer.

 Smartphones can sometimes be as good as their camera counterparts, and the average consumer now has access to creating beautiful photography in the palm of their hand.